-Externally funded scholarships
+Externally funded scholarships and grants

 The following scholarship opportunities are funded by external organisations for higher degree research students to undertake research in a wide range of fields, both within Australia and overseas.

-External scholarship funding:
+External scholarship and grant funding:

 Interested in research collaboration with Germany?